0x131315/emeritux/README.md

 # emeritux.sh

-A neat Bash script to build and install Enlightenment 23 on Linux Mint Tessa.
+A neat Bash script to build and install Enlightenment 23 on **Linux Mint Tessa**.

 ## **Get started**